 How To Write an AbstractThis page is based on http://urc.ucdavis.edu/conference/write.html.

-Also, please see this MAA guide or this guide for more information.
+Also, please see this MAA guide for more information.

 What is an abstract?